jaydipp/cowin/readme.md

-This is a script for checking vaccin appointment by providing pin code.
+This is a script for checking vaccine appointment by providing pin code.